HL7/crmi-ig/input/pages/introduction.md

 #### Specification Implementation Guides

 The middle row on the right of the figure shows the Specification Implementation Guides, which derive from the FHIR Clinical Reasoning resources to provide implementation guidance and conformance requirements for the creation, distribution, evaluation, and maintenance of shareable clinical knowledge.
-These include the Quality Measure (QM) IG, Data Exchange for Quality Measures (DEQM), the Clinical Practice Guidelines IG (CPG-on-FHIR), and Evidence-based Medicine on FHIR (EBM-on-FHIR).

-* [**Quality Measure IG (QM)**](http://hl7.org/fhir/us/cqfmeasures) provides guidance on and conformance requirements for the use of the FHIR Reasoning resources, Measure and Library, to create and share clinical quality measures.
+* [**Quality Measure (QM) IG**](http://hl7.org/fhir/us/cqfmeasures) provides guidance on and conformance requirements for the use of the FHIR Reasoning resources, Measure and Library, to create and share clinical quality measures.
 * [**Data Exchange for Quality Measures (DEQM)**](http://hl7.org/fhir/us/davinci-deqm) provides guidance for reporting quality measures.
 * [**Structured Data Capture (SDC)**](http://hl7.org/fhir/uv/sdc) provides guidance for building and capturing structured data using questionnaires
 * [**Clinical Practice Guidelines IG (CPG-on-FHIR)**](http://hl7.org/fhir/uv/cpg) demonstrates how to build shareable computable guideline content.